Manipal for the Traveller

 MUSEUM OF ANATOMY AND PATHOLOGY (MAP)

-Touted to be one of the largest of its kind in Asia, the Museum of Anatomy and Pathology (MAP) is the brainchild of Dr SS Godbole, the very first Anatomy Professor of Kasturba Medical College.
+Touted to be one of the largest of its kind in Asia, the Museum of Anatomy and Pathology (MAP) is the brainchild of Dr SS Godbole, the first Anatomy Professor of Kasturba Medical College.
 From a modest collection of 650 specimens during its inception, the Museum has burgeoned to include over 3000 specimens and samples including the skulls of an elephant, a whale, and even a King Cobra.

 Located directly opposite the main administrative complex (also called the EDU building), the Anatomy section houses well-preserved specimens of the human body from head to toe.
 The Pathology museum also houses a section dedicated to the human body including displays of well-preserved organs of the body, both diseased and healthy (not for the faint-hearted).
 It also has a section dedicated to inculcating awareness among the general public, regarding various lifestyle-related diseases and their impact on the body.

-The museum is open from 8 AM to 6 PM on all days, except public holidays to all members of the public.
-While the entrance for Manipal university staff, students, and guests is free, a nominal fee is collected from the public.
+The museum is open from 8 AM to 6 PM on all days, except public holidays to all public members.
+While the Manipal university staff, students, and guests’ entrance are free, a nominal fee is collected from the public.
 A visit to this enthralling museum can be aptly expressed by the words of Dr RJ Last, former Anatomical Curator of the Royal College of Surgeons, London: “It’s one of the best.”

 HASTASHILPA HERITAGE VILLAGE

 Located just a few minutes away from the campus, the Heritage Village is a collection of heritage homes, traditional artworks and a repository of cultural wealth.
-This project was undertaken by a retired bank employee, the late Dr Vijayanath Shenoy, who was deeply troubled by the razing of ancestral homes and heritage buildings by people.
-This led to his conviction that the preservation of our art, craft, and architectural traditions is of utmost significance.
+A retired bank employee undertook this project, the late Dr Vijayanath Shenoy, who was deeply troubled by the razing of ancestral homes and heritage buildings by people.
+This led to his conviction that preserving our art, craft, and architectural traditions is of utmost significance.